cudail/snolf-rb2/README.md

 ## Changelog

 v2.7
-* Bossess only drop rings if a player is playing as Snolf
+* Bosses only drop rings if a player is playing as Snolf
 * Snolf is immune to spinning flame jets (toggleable with command)
 * Infinite lives is enabled by default
 * Added save state system